NYUDataBootcamp/Book/pandas-input.md

 Here are some examples applied to a mythical package `xyz` and mythical function `foo`:

+* `import xyz`.
+This imports the package `xyz`.
+A function `foo` in package `xyz` is then executed with `xyz.foo()`

 * `import xyz as x`.
-This imports the package `xyz` under the abbreviation `x`.
-A function `foo` in package `xyz` is then executed with `x.foo`.
+This also imports the package `xyz`, but under the abbreviation `x`.
+Here `foo` is executed with `x.foo()`.
 This is the most common syntax and the one we'll generally use.
 With Pandas, for example, the standard import statement is `import pandas as pd`.

-* `import xyz`.
-This imports the whole thing as well, but here the function `foo` is executed with the more verbose `xyz.foo`.
+* `from xyz import foo`.
+This imports the `foo` function directly so it can be called with `foo()`.
+Note in this case that if we had another function `bar` in the `xyz` package we wouldn't not be able to call it without importing the `bar` function like we did `foo`, or imported the `xyz` module itself using one of the methods above.

 * `from xyz import *`.
 This imports all the functions and methods from the package `xyz`, but here the function `foo` is executed simply by typing `foo`.
 We don't usually do this, because it opens up the possibility that the same function exists in more than one package, which is virtually guaranteed to create confusion.
-If `foo` is the only function we care about, we can use `from xyz import foo` instead.

 We'll see these examples repeatedly: